alidaf/raspberryPi/README.md

 quickly at the bottom end.
 Soft limits can also be set if you have a noisy card and want to ignore some of the lower volumes where there is hiss or deafeningly loud high volumes.
 The starting volume can also be set but be careful that it is within the soft limits.
-The default starting volume is 0 since I use headphones but a starting volume of 100 (%) may be better for DACs but the choice is there.
+The default starting volume is 0 since I use headphones but a starting volume of 100 (%) may be better for DACs, but the choice is there.

 ctrl-c will stop the program if it is running interactively.